shipgirlproject/Shoukaku/types/README.md

 Types derived from code documentation and some guessing.

-Please note that these types have not been tested and are not production ready.
+Please note that these types need testing and are probably production ready.

 P.S: Need help?
 Join the [`ShipgGirls Community`](https://discord.gg/FVqbtGu) Discord server and ask for help in the `#development` channel.